 You may vote by absentee ballot if you plan to be away from the area on Election Day or if you have an illness or physical disability preventing you from voting in person.
 To vote by absentee ballot, you must apply in writing be mailed an absentee ballot.
 There is no online way to apply or cast your vote.

 Absentee voters must provide 1) drivers license number or 2) last 4 digits of Social Security Number, or 3) a copy of an acceptable photo ID when applying for an absentee ballot.
 One of those three suffices.

 Except as above, there is no longer any requirement that absentee voters send a copy of an ID document.
 However, absentee voting does not affect the requirement that you show an ID the first time you vote in person in your precinct.

-To download CCDC’s own instructions for voting absentee in the May 16, 2017, primary election, plus the state’s official application form, click here: 2017 absentee ballot cover Primary election page(1).
+To download instructions for voting absentee in the November 6, 2018, general election, plus the state’s official application form, click here: CCDC 2018 Absentee ballot GENERAL election.
 Or click here to download the form and state instructions on the state site.

 In either case, print, and fill out an Absentee Ballot Application..
 Be sure you will be receiving mail at the address you furnish.

 Then the Chesco Board of Elections will send you a paper absentee ballot at the address you indicate (which can be out of town).
 You then complete the ballot and return it to the County Board of Elections.
 Your ballot will be accompanied by very detailed instructions on how to fill it out.